nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/readme.md

 # Regression

-We are trying to predict a number .
+**- We are trying to predict a number**

+**Algorithms for regression**--

+- Linear regression
+- Support vector machines
+- Descision tree
+- Random forest

-Metrics that can be used for regression techniques --
+**Metrics that can be used for regression techniques** --

 - mean absolute error (MAE)
 - mean squared error (MSE)